nsidc/ms2gt/00README.txt

 problem on some installations whereby certain programs that use the mapx library such as "gridsize" and "projection" caused "Segmentation fault" errors.

+As if 0.22, the utility xy2ll has been added which converts ascii x-y pairs to latitude-longitude pairs.